 Cultural and religious and norms and how they affect the lives of older LGBT in Kenya

-Jeffrey Walimbwa Wambaya, Ishtar MSM, Kenya
+Jeffrey Walimbwa Wambaya, Ishtar, Nairobi, Kenya

 LGBTI movements are promoting reforms to repeal restrictions on sexual orientation and gender identity that have persisted since the colonial era.
 Despite all these victories by the LGBTI community, social inclusion has yet to be realized.
 Stigma, discrimination and violence still stubbornly persist, and the dominant cultural and religious traditions range from indifferent to antagonistic.
 While individuals may learn to be more accepting; social, religious and cultural values are too deeply ingrained and increase more especially for older LGBT Persons

 Shifting norms and beliefs, especially around gender identity and sexuality orientation, are among the greatest challenges faced by the LGBTI community.
 Unfortunately, research on societal change has been fairly limited, with many remaining questions that would help to further refine societal theorization.
 Current research relating to what works to change society is primarily related to health and gender.
 Many of these studies focus on projects that are explicitly on approaches and they are implemented in LGBT communities.
 More is needed to understand what is effective in different sectors and contexts – this includes research on change relating to sexual orientation and gender identity and expression and how it affects older LGBT persons. [in Kenyan context].

 Society matters because they influence behavior.
 Since some attitudes perpetuate harmful practices and reinforce gender and other inequities, a solid understanding of existing beliefs in a specific community, who maintains (or is perceived to maintain) these beliefs, and how they relate to behaviors, is critical in programming (i.e. program/intervention design, effective execution, and improved monitoring and evaluation efforts).